Vocabulary

 What is cisgender?

-When the sex you were assigned at birth matches how you feel about yourself and how you express your gender in the world.
+When the gender you were assigned at birth matches who you know yourself to be (aka your gender identity) and how you express your gender in the world.
+For example, if you were assigned boy at birth, feel like a boy, and express your gender in ways our culture associates with boy.

 Two-Spirit people were here first, so we put 2S first.
-Also, not all Two-Spirit people identify with the colonizer language/concepts of LGBTQIA so we use a slash between those.
+Also, not all Two-Spirit people identify with the colonizer language/concepts of LGBTQIA+ so we use a slash between those.
+Additionally, a Two-Spirit person might also identify with LGBTQIA+ so having a slash between opens up multiple ways of belonging.

 What does Transgender mean?